 When you use the Alaska Airlines Visa Business credit card for purchases made with Alaska Airlines, you earn 3 miles for every dollar spent.
-For example, a round-trip ticket between San Francisco and Seattle starts around $180 on Alaska Airlines, which means if you use your card you’ll earn upwards of 540 miles on those two flights.
+For example, a round-trip ticket between San Francisco and Seattle starts around $180 on Alaska Airlines, which means if you use your card you’ll earn upward of 540 miles on those two flights.

 Every other purchase earns 1 mile per dollar.
 There’s no cap on the number of miles you can earn.

 Alaska Airlines Companion Fare